helix4u/fidelity-total-return/README.md

 # Fidelity Total Return

+not exactly for public consumption. sells may inflate sense of return, etc. may need some polish here and there. but for my usecase of holding div stocks... seems fine.

 Calculate portfolio total return, including dividends, from Fidelity CSV exports.
 Two backends are provided (Node.js and Python/FastAPI) that serve a shared minimal frontend.

 ## What’s Included